-Listing Info Hounsfield Heights Briar Hill Homes For Sale
+Listing Info Hounsfield Heights Briar Hill House For Sale

 Find the newest Hounsfield Heights homes for sale below.
 This is another example of a fine community in Calgary with an incredible view, a ton of history, and a desirable location to live.
 Hounsfield Heights - Briar Hill real estate exists on the top of a cliff edge, overlooking the city skyline and with magnificent views to the west and the mountains.
 It has a mixture of the new and the old, homes that are modern and upgraded, and affordable housing for the students of SAIT and the University of Calgary.
 This community is full of opportunity to move, grow, and settle down.
 Residents here have the best of Calgary right at their doorstep, and they love it here.
 Find out why Hounsfield Heights-Briar Hill has continued to be the perfect Calgary neighbourhood for over 100 years.